josephrmartinez/RecipeEmbeddings/writeup.md

 This works, but it can be slow on larger datasets.
 To more efficiently perform this similarity search calculation, we are going to use the [Faiss](https://github.com/facebookresearch/faiss) library developed by Facebook AI Research.

 The [datasette-faiss](https://datasette.io/plugins/datasette-faiss) plugin enables us to use the Faiss library easily within Datasette.
 This plugin creates in-memory Faiss indexes for specified tables on startup, using an IndexFlatL2 Faiss index type.
 The tables to be indexed must have id and embedding columns.
-Our recipe_embeddings table is already formatted properly.
-Let's install the plugin:
+Our recipe_embeddings table is already formatted properly, so we are ready to install the plugin:

 ```
 datasette install datasette-faiss